dayjang/Project2/README.md

 # Project 2

+For the project 2, scraped top 50 songs from 30 categories and related songs from SoundCloud using BeaufitulSoup and Selenium.
+Also, used Skcit-learn linear regression tools to predict the popularity of top 50 songs

 ### Goal:

 Using information we scrape the web, build linear regression models from which we can learn about movies, sports, or categories.